AND WORK HISTORY

 Major course work included an emphasis on Child Welfare with one year

-internship with children at a Women’s Shelter and another year working
+internship with children at a Women’s Shelter and another year working at DHS

 Child Welfare’s Medford office.